BlueQuartzSoftware/IMFViewer/Documentation/1_UsingIMFViewer/[A]_UserInterface.md

 ## Filter View ##
 </a>

 The **Filter View** section displays which **Filters** are currently loaded in the IMFViewer application.
-Users can select specific filters and perform operations on them, such as translating, rotating, and scaling datasets in 3D space or stitching individual tiles together into a montage.
+The filters are organized with a root element and its children.
+The root element is the file, pipeline, or montage container.
+The children are individual data containers or images.
+The visibility of the children can be toggled by clicking the eye icon.

 ---